Presidency of Dwight D. Eisenhower: Space program and education

+National Defense Education Act

-In September 1958, the president signed into law the National Defense Education Act, a four-year program that poured billions of dollars into the U.S. education system.
+In September 1958, the president signed into law the National Defense Education Act, which provided $1 billion over 4 years to be infused into 40,000 loans, 40,000 scholarships, and 1,500 graduate fellowships.
 In 1953 the government spent $153 million, and colleges took $10 million of that funding; however, by 1960 the combined funding grew almost six-fold as a result.
+The legislation aimed to strengthen the nation's education system in response to national security concerns, with a focus on enhancing the United States' competitiveness with the Soviet Union in science and technology.
 Meanwhile, during the late 1950s and into the 1960s, NASA, the Department of Defense, and various private sector corporations developed multiple communications satellite research and development programs.

 Labor unions

 Union membership peaked in the mid-1950s, when unions consisted of about one-quarter of the total work force.
 The Congress of Industrial Organizations and the American Federation of Labor merged in 1955 to form the AFL–CIO, the largest federation of unions in the United States.
 Unlike some of his predecessors, AFL–CIO leader George Meany did not emphasize organizing unskilled workers and workers in the South.
 During the late 1940s and the 1950s, both the business community and local Republicans sought to weaken unions, partly because they played a major role in funding and campaigning for Democratic candidates.
 The Eisenhower administration also worked to consolidate the anti-union potential inherent in Taft–Hartley Act of 1947.
 Republicans sought to delegitimize unions by focusing on their shady activities, and the Justice Department, the Labor Department, and Congress all conducted investigations of criminal activity and racketeering in high-profile labor unions, especially the Teamsters Union.
-A select Senate committee, the McClellan Committee, was created in January 1957, and its hearings targeted Teamsters Union president James R. Hoffa as a public enemy.
-Public opinion polls showed growing distrust toward unions, and especially union leaders—or "labor bosses," as Republicans called them.
+A select Senate committee, the McClellan Committee, was created in January 1957, and its hearings targeted Teamsters Union president Jimmy Hoffa as a public enemy.
+Public opinion polls showed growing distrust toward unions, and especially union leaders—or "labor bosses", as Republicans called them.
 The bipartisan Conservative Coalition, with the support of liberals such as the Kennedy brothers, won new congressional restrictions on organized labor in the 1959 Landrum-Griffin Act.
 The main impact of that act was to force more democracy on the previously authoritarian union hierarchies.
 However, in the 1958 elections, the unions fought back against state right-to-work laws and defeated many conservative Republicans.